TissUUmaps/TissUUmaps-docs/_sources/docs/starting/markers.md.txt

 You can load the markers when you select the *Markers* tab and click the button + as you can see in the figure below.
 You can click the plus several times to load various marker files.
 ![markers](images/markers.png)

+You can also load markers directly using drag and drop from a File Explorer if you are using the TissUUmaps GUI.

 ## Markers settings
 Before the markers are displayed you have to set up the markers settings.